Rocanrola/zetan/README.md

 });
 ```

-An app is a directory inside the "apps" directory
+an app is a directory inside the "apps" directory

 ```sh
 http://localhost:5678/